sanjana-singh/githooks/README.md

 B. Download a specific version file based on your system (e.g., `gitleaks_8.21.2_windows_x64.zip`) and place it under any specific folder in your local.
 C. Set an environment variable for the path to the downloaded `.exe` file.
 D. Run `gitleaks --version` to make sure Gitleaks installed correctly.
+E. For MAC use `brew install gitleaks`.

 ### 3. Pre-commits scripts

-A. Upload the shared files and folder inside `.husky` folder and then run the following commands to make sure the pre-commits directory and the scripts inside it are executable:
+A. Copy the folder `pre-commits` and file `pre-commit` inside `.husky` folder and then run the following commands to make sure the pre-commits directory and the scripts inside it are executable:
    - chmod +x .husky/pre-commits/*
    - chmod +x .husky/pre-commit